wuyuffeng/APPENDIX-BRL_AADMM-case-setting/README.md

 > _**10_Prosumers**_: The parameters and historical dataset of the case studies on energy sharing with 10 prosumers.
 > _**50_Prosumers**_: The parameters and historical dataset of the case studies on energy sharing with 50 prosumers.
 > _**100_Prosumers**_: The parameters and historical dataset of the case studies on energy sharing with 100 prosumers.
+Besides, the Appendix shown here, where the proofs of the Propositions are presented in detail.
 # Requirements
 >Python 3
 >Numpy